-Print issues of Seminary Journal are sent to subscribing rectors, seminary libraries, formation directors, seminary faculty, vocation directors, field education coordinators, continuing education of clergy directors, religious houses of formation, ministry formation programs, and bishops.
-Digital issues of Seminary Journal are made freely available to everyone via this webpage.
-Institutional subscriptions are available at the rate of $75 per year via PayPal to firstname.lastname@example.org or a check made payable to the publishing house responsible for distribution: En Route Books and Media, 5705 Rhodes Avenue, St. Louis, MO 63109.
+Print issues of Seminary Journal are available for only $9.99 via En Route Books and Media, especially rectors, seminary libraries, formation directors, academic deans, seminary faculty, vocation directors, field education coordinators, continuing education of clergy directors, religious houses of formation, ministry formation programs, and bishops.
+Digital issues of Seminary Journal are made freely available to everyone via this website.

 We publish three issues a year, in Spring (June), Fall (September) and Winter (December).

 Suggestions for themes may be sent to email@example.com.
 Please include with your suggested theme a short rationale as to why it would be timely.

 - Generally, 2,500-7,500 words (can be shorter or longer, and can be extended to 10,000 words with permission)

 - Use endnotes, not footnotes (Chicago Manual of Style, APA format acceptable for scientific or psychological articles)